-Securing Australia’s Future: Reimagining Climate Adaptation
+Reimagining Climate Change Adaptation

 Over the summer of 2019, Australia wrestled with its worst ever bushfire season.
 We despaired as homes and property had to be abandoned, and we witnessed massive tracts of precious ecosystems and their inhabitants destroyed.
 On 14 January 2020, Prime Minister Scott Morrison stated that Federal government policy would focus on ‘resilience and adaptation’.
-This policy intent included a recognition of the role of climate change in bushfire risk, but Australians need a broader focus.
+This policy intent included a recognition of the role of climate change in bushfire risk, but Australians needed a broader focus.

-Securing Australia’s Future: Reimagining Climate Adaptation seeks to consolidate and extend a broader agenda of proactive and productive reform of climate adaptation, against a clear acceptance of the urgent need to reduce greenhouse gas emissions.
+To meet the needs of future generations of Australians to cope with climate change in a sustainable and equitable manner, Future Earth Australia set out to produce a National Strategy for Just Adaptation.
+This strategy seeks to consolidate and extend a broader agenda of proactive and productive reform of climate adaptation, against a clear acceptance of the urgent need to reduce greenhouse gas emissions.